Using the Analyze Area Tool for Ecological Monitoring

 Choose from vegetation, surface water, surface moisture, and snow data layers using the drop-down menu on the left side of the modal.
 Change the time span of the graph using the dropdown on the right-hand side of the modal.
 Explore different graph types using the presets Average Value, Area in Range, and Area by Category.
 Average Value will graph the average pixel value in the drawn polygon for the selected index.
 Area in Range, shown in the example below, allows you to define a metric range of interest and graphs the percent of the selected area within that range.
 Area by Category graphs the percent of the selected area within a specific metric range that corresponds to a category (Ex: Water, Not water).

 Exploring chart data

-Use your mouse wheel or trackpad to zoom in and out on specific months, and pan horizontally by clicking and dragging the chart body.
+Once you have a graph loaded, you can use your mouse wheel or trackpad to zoom in and out on specific months and pan horizontally by clicking and dragging the chart body.
 To reset the visible time range, click on the refresh icon to the left of the x-axis.

 Exporting Analyze Area values

 To export the values from an Analyze Area chart, click on the three dots icon in the upper-right corner, and select the “Export graph CSV” option.
 You can also select “Export shapefile” to download the polygon used for the Analyze Area analysis.